MohamedNabill7/SQL-Analysis-of-Movies/README.md

 	Numbers of movies and Average of movies per Director Top 10 Companies who produced the most movies
 	Show the difference between top 5 movies with their most votes and most gross

+## Insights
+	i.
+The action genre of movies generated more revenues for movie producers.

+	ii.
+The United States is a good area for movie production.

+	iii.
+Action, Animation, and comedy movies generate more revenue than romance movies.

+	iv.
+"The Shawshank Redemption" of 1994 is the most scored movie with a 9.3 rating.

+	v.
+"Martin Scorsese" has 19 movies that total average is 7.67 while "Christopher Nolan" has 11 movies that total average is 8.16.

+	vi.
+"Universal Pictures" Company produced 330 movies and total revenue is 35,251,375,417 during 40 years.